Senate committee advances controversial Trump EPA nominee

 Dourson has elicited fierce opposition from Senate Democrats and outside health advocates.
 He spent decades conducting research on behalf of chemical manufacturers, which used his work to downplay the risks of potentially toxic substances.

-Before and after the vote, Democrats expressed their anger and frustration at the Republican support for Dourson given the recent passage of landmark legislation to regulate toxic chemicals, which Congress had passed in 2016 with overwhelming bipartisan support after decades of deliberation.
+Before and after the vote, Democrats expressed their anger and frustration at the Republican support for Dourson given the recent passage of landmark legislation to regulate toxic chemicals, which Congress approved in 2016 with overwhelming bipartisan support after decades of deliberation.

-“We just worked together in bipartisan fashion to do something about toxic chemicals,” said Sen. Sheldon Whitehouse of Rhode Island.
-“Today’s vote breaches the faith of that result.”
+“What happened at this moment really is a betrayal of everyone’s bipartisan effort from these years past,” said Sen. Jeff Merkley of Oregon.